 You can find more information about local support for domestic abuse at domesticabuseservices.org.uk.

-Visit the One You website for advice on reducing your drinking and to download the drink free days app nhs.uk/oneyou/for-your-body/drink-less/.
+Visit the One You Kent website for advice on reducing your drinking and to download the drink free days app.
+You can also find advice and support to #Quit4Covid from One You Kent.

-Kent County Council has more information about local drug and alcohol services at kent.gov.uk/social-care-and-health/health/drug-misuse/alcohol-and-drug-supportsupport.
+Kent County Council has more information about local drug and alcohol services here.

-There’s also lots of help on our Looking after your health and wellbeing page.
+There’s also lots of information on our looking after your health and wellbeing page.

 In response to COVID-19, the way the health visiting service provides support has changed but they are still here for you.
 You can contact your local health visiting team via their duty line.
 Monday to Friday, 9am to 5pm if you have any questions, or are worried about yourself or your child’s health and wellbeing.